 Placeholders are easily identifiable by means of the following icon:

 When the event contains placeholders that still have to be swapped, a question mark appears at the top left of the event in the event calendar.
-When you hover the mouse over the question mark, Yesplan displays a list of the placeholders that have not yet been entered.
+When you hover over the question mark, Yesplan displays a list of the placeholders that have not yet been entered.

 Booking Ad Hoc§

 You can also book an ad hoc resource via the resource field.
 This is a resource booking for single use.
 You will not find this resource in the resources finder.
 An ad hoc resource has all the characteristics of a regular resource (type, roles, resource group, prices, etc.).
 You can recognize an ad hoc resource by the symbol that precedes it in the list: a white A in a green circle.

 Booking via Custom Data§

 Resources can also be booked via custom data.
 A custom data field uses the same resource field as described above.
 A resource that is booked via a custom data field is displayed where the custom data field is located, but it’s also displayed in the list of booked resources for that event.

 A resource is booked by default for the entire duration of the event:

 - If the event does not have a schedule, the resource is booked all day.